Droogans/ProtractorPageObjects/README.md

 });
 ```

 The intent of these tests are clear, and easy to follow.
-The important thing to remember is, even if the way this website paginates through a table changes, as long as the `pagination` page object can keep its promises for navigating through them, these tests won't break.
-Maintainence becomes a much simpler task this way.
+Also, if the way pagination is handled changes, these tests won't break as long as these functions still deliver on this functionality.
+Maintainence becomes a much simpler task when you abstract over the low-level details of a page.

-## I have written page objects before, but not in Javascript.
+## I haven't written page objects in Javascript.

 If you've written page objects before, you might have done so using java or ruby, two very popular languages for doing this task in.
 Javascript is a bit different; the Selenium port of WebDriver to javascript uses an [asynchronous](https://code.google.com/p/selenium/wiki/WebDriverJs#Promises) paradigm, and at first can be very confusing to look at.